pijpijpij/Horrocks/README.md

 ### Validation
-In certain cases, a `ReducerCreator` need to validate `Event`s against the current `State` of the app and then emit the relevant `Reducer`.
+In certain cases, a `TriggeredReducerCreator` need to validate `Event`s against the current `State` of the app and then emit the relevant `Reducer`.
 `StateProvider` is designed to be used in this scenario.
 Pass one in the constructor of the `ActionCreator` and Bob's your uncle.
 The only implementation of `StateProvider` That makes sense delegates to the `Storage` use in the screen.
-The `ReducerCreator` uses this state to decide what `Reducer`(s) to emit.
+The `TriggeredReducerCreator` uses this state to decide what `Reducer`(s) to emit.
 Note that the state used then may not be the same as the one handed to the `Reducer`(s), as some other `Reducer` of a different origin may have be executed in the meantime.